These are some of the players who will miss upcoming games due to Covid-19 protocols - KRDO

 Some big names joined the Covid-19 protocol lists in the NBA, NFL and NHL on Tuesday.

-They include the man who dropped 50 points in Game 6 of the NBA FInals, a former NBA MVP and a three-time NFL Pro Bowler.
+Two of the leagues have been forced to postpone games due to outbreaks and all three are losing key players due to the Covid-19 protocols.
+They include the man who dropped 50 points in Game 6 of the NBA Finals, a former NBA MVP and a three-time NFL Pro Bowler.

 But they weren’t the only players sent to the sidelines as the number of players testing positive — like Covid-19 case numbers in the US — is on the rise.